I wish I could show you,

 Hafiz

-Congratulations for taking this step.
-While starting therapy can be daunting, I believe it is the most important journey one can take; asking for help in our difficult moments, seeking resources and support, challenging ourselves to grow and change, and finding and honouring our true self.
+Congratulations on taking this step.
+While starting therapy can be daunting, I believe it is the most important journey one can take; asking for help in our difficult moments, seeking resources and support, creating a space for ourselves, challenging ourselves to grow and change, and finding and honouring our true selves.

-My goal is to walk alongside you in this path, to provide a safe, supportive, and non-judgemental space to explore your emotions and past experiences, uncover and overcome unhelpful patterns and self-limiting beliefs, and achieve personal growth as well as your unique goals for therapy.
+My goal is to walk alongside you in this journey, providing a safe, supportive, and non-judgmental space to explore your emotions and past experiences, uncover and overcome unhelpful patterns and self-limiting beliefs, and achieve personal growth as well as your unique goals for therapy.

-My deepest personal experience confirms that each of us has the power to heal ourselves, if provided with the right environment and resources.
-I am committed to meeting you where you are in your path, acknowledging the events and conditioning that have shaped you, whilst also looking beyond the total of your experiences, to the deeper essence of who you really are.
+My deepest personal experience confirms that each of us has the power to heal ourselves if provided with the right environment and resources.
+I am committed to meeting you where you are in your path, acknowledging the events and conditioning that have shaped you, while also looking beyond the sum total of your experiences, to the deeper essence of who you truly are.

 About Me

-I am Laleh, a qualified integrative transpersonal psychotherapist (UKCP and BACP accredited) based in London.
-I came to psychotherapy after a decade of working in the not-for-profit and international development sectors, and through my own journey, and yoga and reflective practices.
+My name Laleh, and I am an integrative transpersonal psychotherapist (UKCP and BACP accredited) based in London.
+I came to psychotherapy after a decade of working in the not-for-profit and international development sectors, and through my own journey, yoga and reflective practices.

 My training encompasses a variety of approaches and modalities, such as psychodynamic therapy, humanistic approaches, existential psychotherapy, and integrative transpersonal philosophy.
 Additionally, I have a background in yoga therapy, mindfulness, visualisations, and somatic enquiry.
 Throughout our journey together, I may draw upon various therapeutic techniques, depending on where you are in your journey, in service to your continued growth and healing.

-Over the past 7+ years, I have worked with clients presenting with a range of conditions including, but not limited to, trauma and overwhelm, anxiety, depression, eating disorders, domestic abuse, and nervous system dysregulation.
-I also have experience working with elderly and marginalised populations, including individuals effected by homelessness, through my work at a crises centre, and at low-cost counselling services.
+Over the past 8+ years, I have worked with clients presenting with a range of emotional problems including, but not limited to, trauma and overwhelm, anxiety, depression, eating disorders, domestic abuse, and nervous system dysregulation.
+I also have experience working with elderly and marginalised populations, including individuals affected by homelessness, through my work at a crisis centre, and at low-cost counselling services.

 Charlie Mackesy, The Boy, the Mole, the Fox and the Horse